toddbranch/ECE382/labs/lab5/index.md

 | CH + | |
 | CH - | | |

+### Day 2

+Demonstrate to your instructor that your code can receive and decode button presses from the remote control.

 ### Required Functionality

-Watch the video andachieve that functionality.
-Turn an LED on and off with onebuttonon the remote.
-Turn another LED on and off witha different button.
+Watch the video and achieve that functionality.
+Turn an LED on and off with one button on the remote.
+Turn another LED on and off with a different button.

 ### B Functionality